-If you've been practicing yoga, you know that there are many physical benefits to being on the mat in your favorite class
+If you've been practicing yoga, you know that there are many physical benefits to being on the mat for your favourite yoga flow

-Most people go to a yoga class initially because they want to improve something about their bodies: to become more flexible in their legs, to build a stronger core, to gain more endurance strength.
+Most people turn to yoga initially because they want to improve something about their bodies: to become more flexible in their legs, to build a stronger core, to gain more endurance strength.
 These and many other intentions can become a realistic outcome of the physical practice.

 But what is on the other side of the physical results of yoga?
 We know that our bodies can feel better, but is there more to yoga?
 The answer is an astounding yes.
 As yoga continues to penetrate the mainstream, more and more people are delving into the experience and reaping its rewards.

-Another reason people are starting to flock to their yoga studios is because of one simple word: stress!
+Another reason people are giving a "GO" to yoga is because of one simple word: stress!

 Although it's a simple word, it's a big problem.
 The notion is getting around that yoga can actually help with stress.
 Let's take a look at stress and how particular styles of yoga can help reduce stress.